-If you have a Piano.
-Organ or Harmonium or intend getting one or would like to learn to play in a few days to hundreds of songs and pieces, write at once and be the first in your district.
+If you have a Plano, Organ or Harmonium or Intended ethicane to play in a few days to hundreds of songs and pleces, write at once and be the fart in your district.
 Send no money.
-If not first in district will forward full particulars free.
-Enclose self-addressed envelope and loose stamp for reply and name this paper.
+If not first industrict will forward full particulars free.
+Encises saif-addressed envelops and love-stamp for reply and name this paper.
 Address New Century Publishing Co., Hunter's Buildings, George Street, Sydney, N.S.W.